Chita, Zabaykalsky Krai: Administrative and municipal status

 Chita is the administrative center of Zabaykalsky Krai, and, within the framework of administrative divisions, it also serves as the administrative center of Chitinsky District, to which it is also subordinated.
 As a municipal division, the city of Chita together with one rural locality in Chitinsky District is incorporated as Chita Urban Okrug.

+Demographics

+As of the 2021 Census, the ethnic composition of Chita was:

 City districts

 The city is subdivided into four administrative districts: Chernovsky (named after the Chernovskiye coal mines and colloquially known as "Chernovskiye"), Ingodinsky (named after the Ingoda River), Tsentralny, and Zheleznodorozhny.

 Chernovsky Administrative District used to be a mining settlement, which was incorporated into Chita in 1941.
 Chernovskiye mines themselves are a geological nature monument of international status.

 Transportation

 Chita is served by Kadala Airport, situated 15 km to the west.

 Education

 Chita is home to several facilities of higher education: